alitnk/nestjs-prisma-monorepo/README.md

 # Nest Prisma Monorepo
-This template the result of me learning about monorepos and microservices (so it's not perfect), contributions are very welcome.
+This template is what I came up with after learning about monorepos and playing with them for a few days, contributions are very welcome.

 ## Stack